CamiloSotoC/opertationquasarfire/README.md

 satellite.satoY=100
 ```
 ### Executing program
-Run the Spring Boot application with the following command:
+To run the application run the following command in the root of the project:
 ```
 mvn spring-boot:run
 ```
 ### How to Use the  API
-* Send satellite data and get the location and message of the spaceship.
-Send an HTTP POST request to url_server/topsecret/ with a JSON payload like the following:
+* To send satellite data and get the location and message of the spaceship.
+Sends satellite data with an HTTP POST request to url_server/topsecret/ with a JSON payload like the following:
 ```json
 {
   "satellites": [